edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 # Golang SDK

-In this guide, you create a simple device service that generates a random number as a means to simulate getting getting data from an actual device.
+In this guide, you create a simple device service that generates a random number as a means to simulate getting data from an actual device.
 In this way, you explore some the SDK framework and work necessary to complete a device service without actually having a device to talk to.

 ## Install dependencies